ceph/ceph/doc/rbd/rbd-windows.rst

 * the ``show`` command was added, which describes a specific mapping.
   This can be used for retrieving the disk path.
 * the ``service`` command was added, allowing ``rbd-wnbd`` to run as a Windows service.
-  All mappings are by default perisistent, being recreated when the service stops, unless explicitly unmapped.
+  All mappings are by default persistent, being recreated when the service stops, unless explicitly unmapped.
 The service disconnects the mappings when being stopped.
 * the ``list`` command also includes a ``status`` column.